Power BI Security

 Data Storage Security

-Power BI uses two primary repositories for storing and managing data: data that is uploaded from users is typically sent to Azure Blob Storage, and all metadata as well as artifacts for the system itself are stored in Azure SQL Database.
+Power BI uses two primary repositories for storing and managing data: data that is uploaded from users is typically sent to Azure Blob Storage, and all metadata as well as items for the system itself are stored in Azure SQL Database.

 The dotted line in the Back-End cluster image, above, clarifies the boundary between the only two components that are accessible by users (left of the dotted line), and roles that are only accessible by the system.
 When an authenticated user connects to the Power BI Service, the connection and any request by the client is accepted and managed by the Gateway Role (eventually to be handled by Azure API Management), which then interacts on the user’s behalf with the rest of the Power BI Service.
 For example, when a client attempts to view a dashboard, the Gateway Role accepts that request then separately sends a request to the Presentation Role to retrieve the data needed by the browser to render the dashboard.